any-docs/css/content/guides/box_sizing/aspect_ratios/index.md

 </p>
 ```

-To highlight the issue with setting a non-replaced element's aspect ratio via size dimensions, toggle the {{cssxref("overflow")}} property between `auto` and `visible`.
+To highlight the issue with setting a non-replaced element's aspect ratio via size dimensions, toggle the `overflow` property between `auto` and `visible`.

 ```css hidden live-sample___alder
 blockquote {